translationalneuromodeling/tapas/sem/README.md

 ### Parametric hierarchical inference
 <img src="misc/multiv_model.png" width="300" align="right"/>

-While the previous method provides an option to pool information across subjects, it does not provide a method to model the impact of any experimental manipulation.
-This can be done through a linear model that parametrically defines the prior distribution of each subject.
+While the previous method pools information across subjects, it cannot model the effect of any experimental manipulation.
+With parametric hierarchical inference, a linear model defines the prior distribution of each subject.

-The graphical model on the right extends the previous model by allowing a parametric empirical prior for each subject, based on the independent variables \(x_i\).
+The graphical model on the right extends the previous model by defining a parametric empirical prior for each subject, based on independent variables \(x_i\).

 Developing the example above, we can assume that subjects 1 and 2 received